smply-gd/google-analytics/README.md

-# google-analytics
+# smply.gd Google Analytics
-Google Analytics wrapper with event tracking and custom dimenstions and metrics
+Google Analytics wrapper with event tracking and custom dimenstions and metrics.